Role of Chief Revenue Officer (CRO) in 2026 and the Impact on Marketing

 A Chief Revenue Officer is responsible for the performance of all revenue-generating departments so his/her role entails strategic decisions, partnering with different stakeholders, and working toward long-term goals of a company.
 To ensure this, you may see her doing a lot of things like:

-- Managing teams and driving growth across all functions- sales, marketing, customer experience, etc.
+• Managing teams and driving growth across all functions: sales, marketing, customer experience, etc.

-Typically, a CRO reports to the Chief Finance Officer (CFO), who is entitled to manage the company’s finance, financial planning, and the risks involved.
+Typically, a CRO reports to the Chief Finance Officer (CFO), who is entitled to manage the company’s finances, financial planning, and the risks involved.
 Rest depends on the size and structure of a company as to who she works with or reports to.

 Benefits of Hiring a Chief Revenue Officer